 After completing my PhD in Computer Science in 2010 at NYU, I spent two years as a postdoctoral Computing Innovation Fellow at Columbia University, in the Department of Biomedical Informatics.
 Before that I was an undergraduate at NYU in Computer Science and Physics.

-I've written an academic book, Causality, Probability, and Time, and another for a wider audience, Why: A Guide To Finding and Using Causes, that will be out later this year.
+I've written an academic book, Causality, Probability, and Time, and another for a wider audience, Why: A Guide To Finding and Using Causes, that is now available electronically (and in print December 2015).

 Health and AI Lab

 We are primarily motivated by trying to improve human health, through the development of artificial intelligence methods.
 Most of these problems come back to the question of why things happen or how they change, so we focus on causal inference and time series data.
 We look at both clinical data as well as data generated outside of hospitals and aim to support both medical providers and patients in their decision making.

 Yuxiao Huang (Postdoc), Shah Atiqur Rahman (Postdoc), Christopher Merck (PhD student), Min Zheng (PhD student), Mark Mirtchouk (Undergraduate researcher) Christina Maher (Undergraduate researcher)

 Past members: Dylan Hutchison (Undergraduate researcher), Jason Gardella (Undergraduate researcher)

 Our mascot is the Honey Badger, for obvious reasons.

 James S. McDonnell Foundation Scholar Award, NSF CAREER Award, NIH R01